viciopoli01/oakd-tutorials/README.md

+This repository contains the OAKD tutorials.
-This is an exercises repository to support the Duckietown MOOC.
+It's based on the repository mooc-exercises for the Duckietown MOOC.